advanced300-600 WPM⏱️ 4-6 weeks to learn

 How Reducing Subvocalization Works

-1Subvocalization ties reading to speech speed (150-250 WPM)
+1Subvocalization creates a hard ceiling by tying reading speed to speech speed (150-250 WPM max)

 Benefits

-• Process information more efficiently
+• Process information more efficiently by reading ideas rather than sounding out words

-• Achieve 500+ WPM reading speeds
+• Achieve 500-700+ WPM reading speeds that previously seemed impossible

 Step-by-Step Guide